official-setch/8bitwizards-project6/README.md

 ## Functionalities

-1. Database support for multiple teams per person (maximum of 2)
+1. Sign-in authentication for both instructors and students
-2. Sign-in authentication for both instructors and students
+2. Instructor specific views and functionalities, including viewing and editing teams, teammates and project surveys.
-3. Instructor specific views and functionalities
+3. Students can be able to submit scores and comments for all their teammates (and only their teammates).